PolymeshAssociation/signing-managers/packages/hashicorp-vault-signing-manager/README.md

 import { Polymesh } from '@polymathnetwork/polymesh-sdk';

 // setup
-const signingManager = await HashicorpVaultSigningManager.create({
+const signingManager = new HashicorpVaultSigningManager({
   // URL where the vault is hosted
   url: 'https://my-hosted-vault.io',
   // authentication token